Last updated on December 16th, 2022 at 11:35 pm

 Words like “natural” or “humane” are too often just marketing gimmicks without any meaning or oversight.
 That means, as a consumer, it’s almost impossible to learn anything concrete based on these phrases.

-However, some phrases and labels do have regulations associated with their use, and that’s what you can start to look for as a savvy shopper.
+However, some phrases and labels do have regulations associated with their use, and that’s what you can look for as a savvy shopper.
+Certifications like USDA Organic, Certified Humane, and Animal Welfare Approved provide clearer guidelines, ensuring the food you purchase meets specific ethical and environmental standards.
 Here’s a guide to labeling to get you started.

 4. Minimize Waste